wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 non-investigation is the main cause of bondage.

-**Q:**&ensp;You say that the illusion of the world begins with the sense ‘I am’, but when I ask about the origin of the sense ‘I am’, you answer that it has no origin, for on investigation it dissolves.
+**Q:**&ensp;You say that the illusion of the world begins with the sense “I Am”, but when I ask about the origin of the sense “I Am”, you answer that it has no origin, for on investigation it dissolves.
 What is solid enough to build the world on cannot be mere illusion.
-The ‘I am’ is the only changeless factor I am conscious of; how can it be false?
+The “I Am” is the only changeless factor I am conscious of; how can it be false?

-**M:**&ensp;It is not the ‘I am’ that is false, but what you take yourself to be.
+**M:**&ensp;It is not the “I Am” that is false, but what you take yourself to be.
 I can see beyond the least shadow of doubt that you are not what you believe yourself to be.
 Logic or no logic, you cannot deny the obvious.
 You are nothing that you are conscious of.
 Apply yourself diligently to pulling